Josef Jakobs: Military trial and execution

-Jakobs' court martial took place in front of a military tribunal at the Duke of York's Headquarters in Chelsea, London SW3, on 4–5 August 1941.
+Jakobs's court martial took place in front of a military tribunal at the Duke of York's Headquarters in Chelsea, London SW3, on 4–5 August 1941.
 The trial was held in camera because the German agent had been apprehended in a highly classified intelligence operation known as the Double Cross System.
 The British were aware that Jakobs was coming because his arrival information had been passed on to MI5 by the Welsh nationalist and Abwehr double agent Arthur Owens.
 After a two-day trial which involved hearing the testimony of eight witnesses, Jakobs was found guilty of spying and sentenced to death.

 Jakobs's execution took place at the miniature rifle range in the grounds of the Tower of London on 15 August 1941.
 He was tied and blindfolded in a brown Windsor chair.
-Eight soldiers from the Holding battalion of the Scots Guards, armed with .303 Lee–Enfields, took aim at a white cotton target, about matchbook size, pinned over Jakobs' heart.
+Eight soldiers from the Holding battalion of the Scots Guards, armed with .303 Lee–Enfields, took aim at a white cotton target, about matchbook size, pinned over Jakobs's heart.
 The squad fired in unison at 7:12 a.m. after being given a silent signal from Lieutenant-Colonel C.R.
 Gerard (Deputy Provost Marshal for London District).
 Jakobs died instantly.
 A postmortem examination found that one bullet had hit Jakobs in the heart and the other four had been on or around the marked target area.
 As three members of the eight-man firing squad had been issued with blanks, only five live rounds were used.
 He was the last person to be executed at the Tower of London.

-Following the execution, Jakobs' body was buried in an unmarked grave at St Mary's Catholic Cemetery, Kensal Green, London.
-The location used for Jakobs' grave has since been re-used, so the original grave site is difficult to find.
+Following the execution, Jakobs's body was buried in an unmarked grave at St Mary's Catholic Cemetery, Kensal Green, London.
+The location used for Jakobs's grave has since been re-used, so the original grave site is difficult to find.